 Here's a factoid: Earth vs. the Spider was not marketed under that title.
 Thanks to the success of The Fly, released a couple of months earlier in 1958, it was marketed instead as just plain The Spider, and, yes, I get it, though it sucks and it puts a scowl on my face.
 I suppose it's not totally implausible that AIP blinked at the prospect of releasing a movie called Earth vs. the Spider that doesn't remotely live up to that—the film being rather more along the lines of Some Hick Town and a Couple of Teens vs. the Spider—and while I doubt they had that kind of shame in them, it is possible.
 I prefer the "real" title anyway (hey, that hick town is indeed on Earth, and the teens, earthlings); and Bert I. Gordon didn't change his title sequence, which continues his new tentative explorations of the possibility of doing anything whatsoever with his title sequences, a process only begun in earnest with Attack of the Puppet People earlier in the year.
 This time it's an atmospheric exercise in graphic allusion, involving a slow, spooky, somewhat-cheesy push-in into a spider's web, at the center of which rests Earth's nemesis—an emblematic arachnid that doesn't much resemble the trained tarantula of the film—which pulses with an unearthly light that kind-of suggests a radioactive origin for the monster that the movie itself neither confirms nor denies, insofar as it really does not give a shit how a giant spider came to menace our world, only that it has.

-And while that's not wholly unexected given we just looked at The Cyclops, it's still an oddness: of the entire wave of big bug movies, I think Earth vs. the Spider is the only one that doesn't care about doing allegory about the novelty of atom power, and even The Cyclops strongly insists it's "about" uranium..
+And while that's not wholly unexected given we just looked at The Cyclops, it's still an oddness, given the popular conception of the genre it's in: of the entire wave of big bug movies, Earth vs. the Spider is one those that doesn't care about doing allegory about the novelty of atom power, while even The Cyclops only ever insisted it was about naturally-occurring uranium deposits.
 So, sure, maybe this new horror is radioactive—but maybe it was simply always there.
 There is in fact a line that suggests the caves the spider calls home have a long-standing ill reputation amongst the settlers of this Rocky Mountain town, but for that reputation to have redounded so far into hill legendry, it would seemingly need to have predated Trinity.
 It's practically Lovecraftian, then—there's also much wandering around in corridors here!—though I suppose Lovecraft would've come up with something more creative than a big-ass tarantula.
 That doesn't mean it's not science fiction the way Puppet People effectively wasn't.
 Ultimately, it's somehow more jaundiced about science than even an explicit atomic allegory would be.
 The "moral" of the story—nodded to in a joking line, if not necessarily stressed—is that all this carnage was caused by the reckless drive to know something that ought to have just been mindlessly destroyed.
 Which is a terrible moral—hell, it's probably as much a result of structurally copying (perhaps not even consciously) King Kong—but it'll have to do.

 Unavoidably, the prior Gordon film it most reminds you of is Beginning of the End, his other big bug movie of the 1950s, which was an atomic allegory; but I appreciate how two movies that should be basically identical wind up so distinct, despite treading similar ground (on six legs or eight, as the case may be), and with each film even having its own negligent science hero belatedly trying to correct his mistakes.
 Yet where that one actually was world-encompassing in its scope, and accordingly was played as a bureaucratic procedural conducted at the level of generals and scientific advisors, Earth vs. the Spider is its perfect complement—so ruthlessly determined to keep it local that it's frankly implausible how fully it succeeds at doing so, concerned solely with the community from which it draws its unlikely heroes.
 And thus for his last sci-fi movie for a while—after seven of them, Gordon was chomping at the bit to do anything besides [insert giant thing here]—Gordon winds up with something of a hybrid: it's a sci-fi yarn, horror fable, and even teen adventure.